saimizi/weston-ivi-controller/docs/control_interface.md

 **Errors:**
 - `-32000`: Surface not found
-- `-32602`: Invalid parameters (coordinates out of bounds)
+- `-32602`: Invalid parameters (coordinates or dimensions invalid)

 **Validation:**
-- Position coordinates must be within valid display bounds
+- Width and height must be positive non-zero values
-- Negative coordinates may be rejected depending on compositor configuration
+- Coordinates must be within buffer bounds

 **Behavior:**
 - By default (`auto_commit=false`), changes are queued and require a `commit` call